JarvisPrestidge/hypster-playlist-downloader/README.md

 This python script is a wrapper around the youtube-dl package developed by Ricardo Garcia - https://github.com/rg3.

-Use: download/clone the repo and run the dist/hypster.exe executalble or kick off the python script using Python 3.5.
+Use: download/clone the repo and run the dist/hypster.exe executalble or kick off the python script using Python 2.x.
 You will then be prompted to provide a valid hypster.com playlist url and specify a download location if you so wish.

-Below is an end-to-end example of the .exe at work called via console.
+Below is an screenshot of the .exe at work called via windows command line.

 ![Example use](/screenshot.png?raw=true)